devops-education/Challenges-in-DevOps-Education/README.md

 ## Contributors and contribute

-Our thanks go to [code contributors](https://github.com/CSC-DevOps/Course) as well as other contributors.
+Our thanks to everyone who helped this project.

 You are more than welcome to contribute as well:

  - star this repository if you like it
  - share your challenge (or recommendation) via issue or [Slack](https://devops-education.slack.com/archives/C01RJV66G4V)

-Please have a look at CONTRIBUTING.md for further suggestions and guidelines.
+Please have a look at [CONTRIBUTING.md](https://github.com/devops-education/Challenges-in-Devops-Education/blob/main/CONTRIBUTING.md) for further suggestions and guidelines.